Kix Brooks (album)

 Kix Brooks is the first solo studio album by American country music artist Kix Brooks.
-It was released on Capitol Nashville in 1989, a year before he joined Ronnie Dunn in the duo Brooks & Dunn.
+It was released on Capitol Nashville in 1989, a year before he joined Ronnie Dunn to form the duo Brooks & Dunn.
 The album was re-released in 1993 on compact disc via Liberty Records.
 It includes the single "Sacred Ground," which was a minor hits for Brooks on the country charts, and a new version of "Baby, When Your Heart Breaks Down", which was originally released as a single in 1983.

 "Sacred Ground" was later covered by McBride & the Ride on their 1992 album Sacred Ground.
 McBride & the Ride's version peaked at #2 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.